 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade Somewhat Yes (certain school boards) Voluntary D
+Final grade Somewhat Yes (certain schools/post- secondary) Voluntary D

-- 1. Effective June 1, 2015, amendments to the School Act outlined responsibilities for all partners in the education system, including students, parents, and school boards, to ensure welcoming, caring, respectful and safe learning environments.
-Several tools, such as the Bullying Prevention Toolkit (bullyfreealberta. ca), are available on the Alberta Education website (https://education.alberta.ca/safe-and-caring-schools/ safe-and-caring-schools/) to establish such environments.
-However, none of these guidelines or resources specifically addresses weight bias, but rather speaks to understanding and valuing diversity. - 2.
+- 1. The School Act outlined responsibilities for all partners in the education system, including students, parents, and school boards, to ensure welcoming, caring, respectful and safe learning environments.
+Several tools, such as the Bullying Prevention Toolkit (bullyfreealberta. ca), are available on the Alberta Education website (https://education.alberta.ca/safe-and-caring-schools/) to establish such environments.
+However, these guidelines and resources speak to understanding and valuing diversity, rather than specifically addressing weight bias per se. - 2.
 A review of Alberta school and childcare curricula indicated that weight bias is not explicitly addressed (Alberta Education, 2017d; Alberta Human Services, 2015).
 Instead, schools follow a Comprehensive School Health framework, which broadly promotes healthy body image, wellness choices, healthy relationships, anti-bullying practices, and overall positive social environments.
 According to our policy scan (2017 unpublished manuscript), 10 Albertan school boards out of 61 public, private, and Francophone school boards revealed that policies are in place which include the words 'body image'; however, this scan did not assess what is actually being implemented regarding these policies.
 The K-9 Health and Life Skills and high school CALM programs allow teachers the flexibility to discuss topics related to weight bias, but it is not a required component of the curriculum. - 3.
-A required Comprehensive School Health course for pre-service teachers at the University of Calgary explicitly addresses weight bias in the teaching materials (University of Calgary, 2020); however, this is the only institution that has offered the course thus far.
-Here, pre-service teachers are taught about the importance of decoupling weight and health in education.
+In the University of Calgary, Werklund School of Education, coursework explicitly addresses weight bias in the teaching materials (University of Calgary, 2020).
+Pre-service teachers are taught about the importance of decoupling weight and health in education.
 They also learn about critiquing myths surrounding obesity, such as the myth that it is a personal responsibility merely impacted by dietary choices and physical activity.
-Similar courses may eventually be offered at the University of Alberta, Concordia University, and one other site to be confirmed.